FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Type What’s happening What you might notice

 Wet (effusive) FIP Fluid builds up in the abdomen and/or chest.
-Swollen belly, fast breathing, reduced appetite, lethargy, “not themselves.”
+Swollen belly, breathing changes, poor appetite, lethargy, quick decline.

-Dry (non-effusive) FIP Inflammation forms in organs (granulomas) without large fluid buildup.
-Weight loss, persistent fever, poor appetite, vague pain, chronic “decline.”
+Dry (non-effusive) FIP Inflammation affects organs without large fluid buildup.
+Weight loss, persistent fever, low appetite, vague discomfort, chronic decline.

-Ocular FIP Inflammation in the eyes.
-Cloudy eye, redness, pupil changes, vision issues, eye pain or squinting.
+Ocular FIP Inflammation affects the eyes.
+Cloudiness, redness, pupil changes, squinting, vision concerns.

-Neurological FIP Inflammation affects the brain/spinal cord.
-Wobbliness, seizures, behavior changes, head tilt, weakness, odd eye movements.
+Neurological FIP Inflammation affects the brain and/or spinal cord.
+Wobbliness, seizures, head tilt, behavior change, weakness, odd eye movements.

-One reason FIP is hard is that early signs are often “general sickness” signs.
-The pattern—how long it lasts, how it progresses, and how it responds (or doesn’t respond) to typical treatments—often matters as much as any single symptom.
+One reason FIP is hard is that early signs are often just “my cat seems sick.”
+The pattern over time, how fast things are changing, and whether there are multiple supportive clues often matter as much as any single symptom.

 3.1) General signs (many forms)

-• Low appetite that persists or keeps returning.
+• Low appetite that keeps returning or keeps getting worse

 3.2) Clues that lean toward wet FIP

-• Digestive signs (vomiting/diarrhea) that persist alongside fever/weight loss.
+• Digestive signs that persist alongside weight loss or fever

-• Enlarged lymph nodes or organ changes on ultrasound.
+• Enlarged lymph nodes or organ changes seen on imaging

-• New eye cloudiness, redness, pupil mismatch, or visible inflammation.
+• New eye cloudiness, redness, or pupil changes

-• Wobbliness, stumbling, seizures, head tilt, or sudden “personality” changes.
+• Stumbling, wobbliness, seizures, head tilt, or unusual behavior change

 4) When to call the vet (red flags)